 • Select Custom if you want to manually set the export resolution.
-Then, in the Width and Height fields, type in the desired resolution for your movie, in pixels.
+Then, in the W idth and Height fields, type in the desired resolution for your movie, in pixels.

-9. In the Colour Space drop-down, select the colour space in which you want the movie to be exported-see About Colour Space Management.
+9. In the Colour Space drop-down, select the colour space in which you want the movie to be exported.